sowbug/cold-wallet-generator/README.md

 If you don't want to worry about files sticking around on Linux, avoid writing them in the first place with `mkdir /tmp/ramdisk; chmod 777 /tmp/ramdisk; sudo mount -t tmpfs -o size=256M tmpfs /tmp/ramdisk/` and then do your work in that directory.
 Then `umount /tmp/ramdisk/` when you're done.

 The TeX output is designed to be printed on 8.5-inch by 11-inch paper, 10 addresses per page, with the long end of the printed pages folded in half.
 Then the folded pages fit nicely in a small 5.5-inch x 8.5-inch binder.
 I couldn't figure out how to render the same thing in HTML, so I recommend a 2-per-page layout when printing, which ends up looking the same.

+The create_new_cold_storage script is the one I use to create a fresh set of BIP 0038-encrypted keys and addresses.
+Run it as follows:

+`PASSPHRASE=secret GPG_KEY_ID=1234ABCD create_new_cold_storage`

+This will create the following:

+1. A plaintext file containing the addresses.
+2. A PDF of the addresses with scannable QR codes.
+3. A GPG-encrypted file containing keys and addresses, where the GPG key is the one having the ID you specified earlier.
+4. A PDF of BIP 0038-encrypted keys and addresses, using the passphrase you specified earlier.

+Run the script on an offline computer, connect the computer by USB to a printer, print the PDF with the private keys, save that paper somewhere safe, then securely delete that PDF.
+Finally, move the other three files onto normal storage.
+For the GPG-encrypted file, keep it on well-replicated storage (Google Drive, Dropbox, email to friends, email to enemies, pastebin, anywhere you like).

 FAQ
 ===